isblab/website/Opportunities/index.md

 One focus of ours is to combine protein structural modeling with cell biology and biophysics/biochemistry experiments (mass spectrometry/cryo-electron microscopy/tomography) in close collaborations with labs on campus and elsewhere.
 Students focus on modeling specific assemblies and they may choose to do some of these experiments themselves, in the labs of collaborators. <br><br>

-In keeping with the recent advances in structural biology, another focus of ours is to develop computational methods for inferring protein organisation in the cell using statistical inference, and specifically, machine learning and deep learning.
+In keeping with the recent exciting advances in structural biology, another focus of ours is to develop computational methods for inferring protein organisation in the cell using statistical inference, and specifically, machine learning and deep learning.
 We're actively looking for deep-learning enthusiasts to join us! <br><br>

 </p>